-The report covers the financial reporting period 1 November 2020 to 31 October 2021.
+The report covers the financial reporting period 1 November 2022 to 31 October 2023.

-Recommendation The Company complies The Company explains1 why how 1.
+Recommendation The Company complies The Company explains 1 why how 1.
 Interaction with the company's shareholders, investors an d other stakeholders 1.1.
-Communication with the company's shareholders, investors a nd other stakeholders 1.1.1 The Committee recommends that the management through ongoing dialogue and interaction ensures that shareholders, investors and other stakeholders gain the relevant insight into the company's affairs, and that the board of directors obtains the possibility of hearing and including their views in its work. Х 1.1.2 The Committee recommends that the company adopts policies on the company's relationships with its shareholders, investors and if relevant other stakeholders in order to ensure that the various interests are included in the company's considerations and that such policies are made available on the company's website. Х 1.1.3 The Committee recommends that the company publishes quarterly reports. Х 1.2.
-Annual general meeting
+Communication with the company's shareholders, investors a nd other stakeholders 1.1.1 The Committee recommends that the management through ongoing dialogue and interaction ensures that shareholders, investors and other stakeholders gain the relevant insight into the company's affairs, and that the board of directors obtains the possibility of hearing and including their views in its work.
+X 1.1.2 The Committee recommends that the company adopts policies on the company's relationships with its shareholders, investors and if relevant other stakeholders in order to ensure that the various interests are included in the company's considerations and that such policies are made available on the company's website.
+X 1.1.3 The Committee recommends that the company publishes quarterly reports. Х 1.2.
+Annual general meeting 1.2.1 The Committee recommends that the board of directors organises the company's general meeting in a manner that allows shareholders

 1 Where the company does not coply with a recommendation, the company must explain why it has decided not to comply with the recommendation (why) and which approach the company has chosen instead (how).
 An adequate explanation is one that answers both questions and classifies the reply as being compliant with the recommendation.
 It is therefore important that the company answers both questions in its explanation.
-Corporate Governance Report 2020/21
+Corporate Governance Report 2022/23

-Recommendation The Company complies The Company explains1 why how 1.2.1 The Committee recommends that the board of directors organises the company's general meeting in a manner that allows shareholders who are unable to attend the meeting in person or are represented by proxy at the general meeting to vote and raise questions to the management prior to or at the general meeting.
+Recommendation The Company complies The Company explains1 why how who are unable to attend the meeting in person or are represented by proxy at the general meeting to vote and raise questions to the management prior to or at the general meeting.
 The Committee recommends that the board of directors ensures that shareholders can observe the general meeting via webcast or other digital transmission.
-The Company has not in 2021 webcast general meetings.
-The Company will introduce webcast of general meetings as from 2022.
-1.2.2 The Committee recommends that proxies and postal votes to be used at the general meeting enable the shareholders to consider each individual item on the agenda.
-X 1.3.
+X 1.2.2 The Committee recommends that proxies and postal votes to be used at the general meeting enable the shareholders to consider each individual item on the agenda. Х 1.3.
 Takeover bids 1.3.1 The Committee recommends that the company has a procedure in place in the event of takeover bids, containing a "road map" covering matters for the board of directors to consider in the event of a takeover bid, or if the board of directors obtains reasonable grounds to suspect that a takeover bid may be submitted.
-In addition, it is recommended that it appears from the procedure that the board of directors abstains from countering any takeover bids by taking actions that seek to prevent the shareholders from deciding on the takeover bid, without the approval of the general meeting. Х 1.4.
-Corporate Social Responsibility 1 1
+In addition, it is recommended that it appears from the procedure that the board of directors abstains from countering any takeover bids by taking actions that seek to prevent the shareholders from deciding on the takeover bid, without the approval of the general meeting.
+X 1.4.
+Corporate Social Responsibility 1.4.1 The Committee recommends that the board of directors adopts a policy for the company's corporate social responsibility, including social responsibility and sustainability, and that the policy is available in the management commentary and/or on the company's website.
+The Х